-Attention: ___________
+Attention: Kurt Bell

 The parties may change the address where or the individual to whom notice is to be given by providing notice of such change pursuant to this Section 15.
 Nothing contained in this Section shall be construed to restrict the transmission of routine communications between representatives of Contractor and Company.